Neutron Stars in Scalar Torsion Theories with Nonminimal Coupling: Scalar torsion theories

-This subsection aims to present briefly the main ingredients of teleparallel theory of gravity in which the dynamical variables are usually given by a tetrad fields $e^{a}=e^{a}{}_{\mu }dx^{\mu }$ and a flat spin connection $\omega ^{a}{}_{b}=\omega ^{a}{}_{b\mu }dx^{\mu }$.
-The tetrads are a set of four linearly independent vectors that form an orthonormal basis in the tangent space at each point of the spacetime manifold $(\mathcal{M},g_{\mu \nu })$ while the spin connections are one-forms that represent an additional degree of freedom (DoF) related to inertial effects.
-Note that throughout this article, the Greek letters $(\mu ,\nu ,\rho ...=0,1,2,3)$ denote the external spacetime coordinates whereas the Latin letters $(a,b,c...=0,1,2,3)$ denote the internal Lorentz coordinates.
-The metric tensor $g_{\mu \nu }$ can be constructed via the relation
+This subsection aims to provide a brief overview of the main components of TEGR theory, where the dynamical variables are typically represented by the tetrad fields $e^{a}=e^{a}{}_{\mu }dx^{\mu }$ and a flat spin connection $\omega ^{a}{}_{b}=\omega ^{a}{}_{b\mu }dx^{\mu }$.
+The tetrads constitute a set of four linearly independent vectors forming an orthonormal basis in the tangent space at each point of the spacetime manifold $(\mathcal{M},g_{\mu \nu })$, while the spin connections are one-forms representing an additional degree of freedom (DoF) associated with inertial effects.
+It's important to note that throughout this section, Greek letters $(\mu ,\nu ,\rho ...=0,1,2,3)$ label the external spacetime coordinates, whereas Latin letters $(a,b,c...=0,1,2,3)$ label the internal Lorentz coordinates.
+The metric tensor $g_{\mu \nu }$ can be constructed via the relation: